 PLEASE NOTE – the information below applied to our event in 2019 and whilst the arrangements are likely to be similar for future Imberbus events, we would advise you to check our website again during the summer, to see if anything has changed.

 If you are planning on travelling by Imberbus, the following additional information may help you enjoy your day:

 When will Imberbus be running again ?

-As the primary purpose of the Imber Ranges is military training, there are only a few days each year on which the road through Imber is open to the public.
-We are therefore unlikely to know when we can run buses to Imber again until Spring 2020, so please check the front page of our website again then.
+As the primary purpose of the Imber Ranges is military training, there are only a few days each year on which the road through Imber is open to the public, so please check the front page of our website for the latest information.
 You can also keep up to date with future Imberbus events by adding your name to our mailing list – just insert your email address into the box on the right hand side of this page, or click the “+follow” button at the bottom right hand side of your screen.

 How do I get to Warminster ?